Index Document Support

 any specific page.
 In that case, Amazon S3 serves up the index document, which is

-sometimes referred to as the default page
+sometimes referred to as the default page.

 When you configure your bucket as a website, you should provide the name of the index document.
 You must upload an object with this name and configure it to be publicly readable.
+For information about configuring a bucket as a website, see Example: Setting Up a Static Website.

 The trailing slash at the root-level URL is optional.
-For example, if you configure your
+For example, if you

-index.html as the index document, either of the following
+index.html as the index document, either of

-two URLs will return
+the following two URLs will return

 In Amazon S3, a bucket is a flat container of objects; it does not provide any hierarchical organization as the file system on your computer does.
 You can create a logical hierarchy by using object key names that imply a folder structure.
 For example, consider a bucket with three objects and the following key names.